December 10, 2024

 Nicole Howie | Secretary | Northern Bendigo Landcare

-Yea, VIC | 345 Native Trees | 2023
+Yea, VIC | 345 trees | 2023

 The trees were planted by Yellow Creek Landcare Group (YCLG) at Yea, traditionally Wurundjeri and Taungurung land.
-The site is classified as a Valley Grassy Forest, with the dominant trees being Eucalyptus microcarpa (Grey Box), Eucalyptus melliodora (Yellow Box), Eucalyptus macrorhyncha (Red Stringybark), Eucalyptus goniocalyx (Long-leaved Box) and Eucalyptus polyanthmos (Red Box).
+The site is classified as a Valley Grassy Forest, with the dominant trees being Eucalyptus microcarpa (Grey Box), Eucalyptus melliodora (Yellow Box), Eucalyptus macrorhyncha (Red Stringybark), Eucalyptus goniocalyx (Long-leaved Box) and Eucalyptus polyanthemos (Red Box).

 David and Jan (YCLG)